mongodb/docs/source/includes/list-tables/whitelist-statuses.rst

      - |service| is configuring the Whitelist entry for the project.

    * - Active
-     - |service| can use the whitelist entry with every container provisioned for the project.
+     - |service| has configured the whitelist entry for every container provisioned in the project.

    * - Active in regions: <regions>
-     - |service| can use the whitelist entry for the regions listed, but not any other containers that exist for the project.
+     - |service| has configured the whitelist entry for every container provisioned in the project for the regions listed, but not any other containers that exist for the project.
+This applies to
-       This applies to |aws| security groups only.
+       |aws| security groups only.

    * - Failed
      - |service| could not configure the whitelist entry for every